failure-driven/layered-testing-presentation/submission.md

 ### Elevator Pitch
 _300 characters as exciting and enticing as possible_

   Real code, live demo.
 Get into the nitty-gritty of using tests to drive out code!
 Ever had difficulty writing tests?
-Don't know how to identify the unit under test?
+Don’t know how to identify the unit under test?
 Find it hard to write tests BEFORE implementation?
 Join us as we take you on a journey through multilayer outside-in BDD

 ### Talk Format